Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 Conclusion
 ==========
-Algebraic Data Types are a great way to specify your data.
-Once I defined a few basic functions as building blocks, it was really remarkable how easy more complex functions were distilled, simply by composing smaller functions.
-And each time I was amazed how easy it was to get to the next step in the library.
+Algebraic Data Types are a great to model the domain.
+Once I defined a few basic functions around those data types, I found it really remarkable how easy more complex functions were implemented.
+Simply by composing smaller functions.

-As a final note, I just LOVE how clean, compact and elegant haskell code is.
-Even when a beginner like me writes it, because I am pretty sure there is enough space for improvements.
-But whatever, in around 150 lines of code and a lazy Sunday, I created a nifty little toolkit, which was for me as fun to use as it was to write.
-I program mostly in Java in my day job, and this feels just sooo much cleaner and efficient.
+As a final note, I just love how clean, compact and elegant Haskell code is.
+Even when a beginner like me writes it.
+I am pretty sure there is enough space for improvements.
+But whatever, in around 150 lines of code and a lazy Sunday, I created a nifty little toolkit.
+I program mostly in Java in my day job, and this feels just so much cleaner and efficient.

 If you have any comments, tips or hints on this article; or on the code, please let me know.